airblade/stimulus-datepicker/README.md

 # Stimulus Datepicker

-This is a tiny (1.5kB gzipped) Stimulus controller which converts ISO8601 dates from the server to/from dates typed by the user, according to the format you specify.
+This is a tiny (1.5kB gzipped) Stimulus controller which converts ISO8601 dates (YYYY-MM-DD) from the server to/from dates typed by the user, according to the format you specify.

-Your server need only deal with ISO8601 while all the localising and delocalising is handled by this Stimulus controller.
+Your server produces an ISO8601 date; your user interacts with it in the format you specify; and your form sends it in ISO8601 format back to the server.

+Dates are handled without reference to timezones or daylight savings.

 ## Installation